kjh80222/seoulkit-video-studio/docs/phase-plan.md

 ## Known gaps

+- The Phase 6 manual visual QC pass (sample render, reviewed by the user) only exercised English text on `bottom-center`.
+Two things it did *not* verify with a real render, both still open:
+  1. Korean subtitle rendering - `tests/test_subtitle.py` proves Korean
+     text round-trips correctly through `generate_ass()`/`generate_srt()`
+     as text (string equality), and Phase 6 development confirmed via `fc-list`/an actual burn that a CJK-capable font (WenQuanYi Zen Hei) is available as a fontconfig fallback for glyphs "Noto Sans KR" itself doesn't have installed - but nobody has looked at an actual rendered frame of Korean subtitle text to confirm it's legible, not just "some glyph got drawn."
+  2. `top-center` has zero real-render coverage - only `bottom-center` was in the manually-reviewed sample.
+Not yet checked: whether `top-center` collides with anything an overlay places up there (relevant once Phase 7 exists) or otherwise looks wrong in practice.

+  Pick a real sample project with Korean subtitle text and a `top-center` entry before either is assumed to work outside of what the string-level tests already prove.

 - **Severity: real and OS-dependent, not a rare edge case.**
   `render/subtitle.py::burn_subtitles()` rejects a colon in `ass_path` with a `ValueError` before ever invoking FFmpeg (FFmpeg's own filtergraph